contactmobilemadmen-max/mobile-madmen/README.md

 # mobilemadmen.com
-mobilemadmen.com's Repository for Google Sheets Scripts and Templates to Centralize Data and Improve Mobile UX.
+mobilemadmen.com's Repository for Google Sheets Scripts & Templates to Collect Data Efficiently and Improve Mobile UX at Scale.